jaredmiller219/AppDock/DOCUMENTATION.md

 - If icons are missing, verify the bundle URL and icon retrieval in `makeAppEntry(from:workspace:)`.
 - If minimized windows do not restore, this may require Accessibility APIs.
 - Menu bar apps can log to Console.app; filter by “AppDock”.
+- If filtering appears incorrect, verify the current selection in the Filter & Sort bar and re-open the popover.

 ### Common Development Tasks